 When you are calling to make your appointment for your cat, ask if they would like a stool sample and request specific directions on how they would like this collected and stored in advance of the appointment.
 Having a stool sample can simplify the diagnostic process and lead to a targeted treatment for your cat’s specific issue.
 Since your veterinarian may also wish to do blood work, ask if your cat needs to fast in advance of the appointment.

-Possible Causes of Diarrhea
+Possible Causes of Diarrhea in Cats

 Intestinal parasites such as roundworms, hookworms, and/or tapeworms can cause diarrhea in cats.
 Regardless of whether your cat stays indoors or ventures outside from time-to-time, intestinal parasites are a real risk.
 Indoor cats may have intestinal parasites remaining in their system from when they were young or they can get infected by exposure to parasite eggs in contaminated materials.
 If your cat goes outside, he will get exposed to a wide variety of parasites through contact with parasite eggs in the environment or by hunting and consuming wildlife.